 Jajanan Pasar literally means food snacks that are being sold in the traditional markets.
 It is the food that you buy because you like them and want them.
 And there is a wide range of food items of Jajanan Pasar.
-From finger foods such as Gemblong, Klepon, Risoles, Kroket, Martabak, etc. To dished foods such as Gado-gado, Soto Ayam, Ketoprak, Bubur Kacang Hijau, Mie Bakso, etc. And there are both sweets and savouries that are included in Jajanan Pasar.
+From finger foods such as Gemblong, Klepon, Risoles, Kroket, Martabak Manis, etc. To dished foods such as Gado-gado, Soto Ayam, Ketoprak, Bubur Kacang Hijau, Mie Bakso, etc. And there are both sweets and savouries that are included in Jajanan Pasar.

-So here, I’m sharing with you one of Jajanan Pasar recipes from West Java, Indonesia.
-That is called Gemblong.
+So here, I’m sharing with you one of Jajanan Pasar recipes from West Java, Indonesia that is called Gemblong.

 Traditional Jajanan Pasar

 I remember when I was little I used to go with my mom for shopping at a traditional market.
 And I used to get excited when she finished getting everything she needed.
 Because it meant she would get treats for all of us from Jajanan Pasar.

 Of all many things that I love, Gemblong was one of my favourites.

 Because it has a very unique texture.
 It is crunchy on the outside, yet it’s soft and chewy on the inside.
 And the grated coconut in the glutinous rice makes Gemblong taste delectable.
 On top of that, the caramelized palm sugar gives a nice aroma with a not-sickly sweetness.